Chocolate lab eating digestive support dog food from a bowl.

 Sometimes, digestive upset isn’t caused by a disease but by a sensitivity to a specific ingredient, like chicken or beef.
 If your dog suddenly becomes picky or loses interest in their food, it could be because their meals are causing them discomfort.
 This can also interfere with their ability to absorb essential nutrients.
 Digestive support formulas often use limited ingredients or novel proteins (like duck or venison) to minimize the chance of a reaction.
 Many also include probiotics, which are beneficial bacteria that help restore balance to the gut, improve digestion, and can even help reduce allergic reactions.

-Key Ingredients for a Happy Gut
+What to Look For: Ingredients for a Healthy Gut

 When you're scanning the back of a dog food bag, the ingredient list can feel a bit overwhelming.
 But knowing which key components support a healthy digestive system makes it much easier to pick the right formula.
 Think of these ingredients as the all-stars of gut health—they work together to keep your dog’s tummy happy and their tail wagging.